 The City of UMhlathuze is working very close with the Transnet Ports Authority - TNPA, to address the coastal erosion matters along the City's coastline, in particular what is referred to as the northern beaches above alongside Alkantstrand.
 Over the years as an interim strategy a sand bypass system established by Transnet has been implemented, that which pumps dredged sand material from the dedicated sandtrap area onto the beach.
-More recently the City has collaborated with the TNPA into a more formal agreement to address these coastal erosion issues, through the establishment of an MOU (Memorandum of Understanding) agreement, which will clearly outline the roles and responsibilities of either party, and hold them both accountable.
-The finalization of this agreement is still in progress.
-However, in the more recent intervention measures, the City and TNPA are currently busy with a sand distribution project, which is currently within its environmental approval stages, and will address the immediate replenishment of these beaches with sand during the latter part of the current year iii.
+The City has collaborated with the TNPA into a more formal agreement to address coastal erosion issues, through the establishment of an MOU (Memorandum of Understanding) agreement, which clearly outline the roles and responsibilities of either party, and hold them both accountable.

+iii.
 Coastal access: